-MeiraGTx Holdings plc and subsidiaries (the "Company" or "Meira Holdings"), an exempted company incorporated under the laws of the Cayman Islands, is a vertically integrated, clinical stage gene therapy company with six programs in clinical development and a broad pipeline of preclinical and research programs.
-The Company has core capabilities in viral vector design and optimization and gene therapy manufacturing, as well as a potentially transformative gene regulation technology that allows precise, dose responsive control of gene expression by oral small molecules with dynamic range that can exceed 5000-fold.
-Led by an experienced management team, the Company has taken a portfolio approach by licensing, acquiring and developing technologies that give depth across both product candidates and indications.
-The Company's initial focus is on three distinct areas of unmet medical need: ocular, including both inherited retinal diseases as well as large degenerative ocular diseases, neurodegenerative diseases and severe forms of xerostomia.
-Though initially focusing on the eye, central nervous system and salivary gland, the Company intends to expand its focus in the future to develop additional gene therapy treatments for patients suffering from a range of serious diseases.
-The Company also owns and operates a current good manufacturing practices, or cGMP, multi-product, multi-viral vector manufacturing facility in London, United Kingdom ("UK"), which includes fill and finish capabilities and can supply the Company's clinical and potential commercial material.
-Additionally, the Company expanded its manufacturing and supply chain capabilities by acquiring a second cGMP viral vector manufacturing facility and its first cGMP plasmid and DNA production facility in Shannon, Ireland.
-The Company completed the acquisition of these facilities in January 2021.
+MeiraGTx Holdings plc and subsidiaries (the "Company" or "Meira Holdings"), an exempted company incorporated under the laws of the Cayman Islands, is a vertically integrated, clinical stage clinical-stage gene therapy company with six programs in clinical development and a broad pipeline of preclinical late-stage clinical programs supported by end-to-end manufacturing capabilities.
+The Company has an internally developed manufacturing platform process, internal plasmid production for good manufacturing practices ("GMP"), two GMP viral vector production facilities as well as an in-house Quality Control hub for stability and research programs, release, all fit for IND through commercial supply.
+The Company has core capabilities in viral vector design and optimization and gene therapy manufacturing, as well as a potentially transformative riboswitch gene regulation platform technology that allows for the precise, dose responsive control of gene expression by oral small molecules with dynamic range that can exceed 5000-fold.
+Led by an experienced management team, the Company is focusing the Company has taken a portfolio approach by licensing, acquiring riboswitch platform on delivery of metabolic peptides including GLP-1, GIP, glucagon and developing technologies that give depth across both product candidates and indications.
+The Company's initial focus is on three distinct areas of unmet medical need: ocular, including both inherited retinal diseases PYY using oral small molecules, as well as large degenerative ocular diseases, neurodegenerative diseases cell therapy for oncology and severe forms of xerostomia.
+Though autoimmune diseases.
+Although initially focusing on the eye, central nervous system, and salivary gland, the Company intends has developed the technology to expand its focus apply genetic medicine to more common diseases, increasing efficacy, addressing novel targets, and expanding access in some of the future to develop additional gene therapy treatments for patients suffering from a range of serious diseases. largest disease areas where the unmet need remains great.
+The Company also owns and operates a current good manufacturing practices, or cGMP, GMP, multi-product, multi-viral vector manufacturing facility in London, United Kingdom ("UK"), which includes fill and finish capabilities and can supply the Company's clinical and potential commercial material.
+Additionally, the Company expanded its manufacturing and supply chain capabilities by acquiring a Company's second, cGMP large scale viral vector manufacturing facility and its first cGMP plasmid and DNA production facility in Shannon, Ireland.
+Ireland, both of which are designed to meet GMP requirements, came online in 2022.